Federal Convention (German Confederation): Development

 Until the March Revolution of 1848 and again after 1851 the Federal Convention of the German Confederation was the main instrument of the reactionary forces of Germany to suppress democracy, liberalism and nationalism.
 For example, during 1835/36, the Federal Assembly decreed rules for censorship, which banned the works of Heinrich Heine and other authors in all states of the German Confederation.

 After the March Revolution of 1848, the Convention was challenged by the newly formed National Assembly, which began its sittings in Frankfurt on 18 May 1848.
 On 28 June, the National Assembly decided to create a provisional government for all of Germany prior to the creation of a Constitution.
 On 29 June, they elected Archduke John of Austria to be the Regent of the Provisional Central Power.

 At noon on 12 July 1848, the Convention handed over its responsibilities to the Regent and formally dissolved itself.
 The act lent legitimacy and, at least in theory, legally binding authority to the new office.
 However, the Regent refused to employ his powers and remained passive during this period.
 The National Assembly lost prestige and was closed on 19 June 1849.
 The Regent resigned his office on 20 December 1849, though not before transferring all responsibilities of the provisional government to Austria and Prussia on 30 September.

 Prussia spent the next year challenging Austria's claims to supremacy in Germany, but on 30 November 1850 the Punctuation of Olmütz forced Prussia to abandon its proposal to alter Germany's political composition in its favor.
 By that time, all of the states in Germany had suppressed their Constitutions, popularly elected parliaments, and democratic clubs, thus erasing all work of the revolution.
 On 30 May 1851, the old Confederate Diet was reopened in the Thurn and Taxis Palace.

 Dissolution

-The Federal Convention was dissolved after the Austro-Prussian War of 1866, the terms being layed down by the Peace of Prague on 23 August 1866.
+The Federal Convention was dissolved after the Austro-Prussian War of 1866, the terms being laid down by the Peace of Prague (and preliminary peace treaty before) on 23 August 1866.
 Although the North German Confederation was legally not the successor of the German Confederation, the new Federal Council (or Bundesrat in German) could be seen as a kind of replacement for the Convention.